Brian Johnston: Death

-In the autumn of 1993 Johnston undertook a series of UK theatre tours, entertaining live audiences as a raconteur.
-On the morning of 2 December, 1993, whilst in a taxi going to Paddington station en route to Bristol where he was due to fill a speaking engagement, he suffered a massive heart attack.
-The taxi driver named Akim Akimode drove Johnston straight to the nearest hospital, Maida Vale, where he was revived at the hospital entrance, having suffered a cardiac arrest.
-He was then transferred to St Mary's Hospital, Paddington, where he remained until 14 December.
-He was then transferred to the King Edward VII Hospital for Officers until he was discharged on 23 December.
-After this, Johnston and Akimode were reunited at Johnston's home.
+In the Autumn of 1993, Johnston undertook a series of UK theatre tours, entertaining live audiences as a raconteur.
+On the morning of 2 December 1993, whilst in a taxi going to Paddington station en route to Bristol where he was due to fill a speaking engagement, he suffered a massive heart attack.
+The taxi took Johnston to the nearest hospital, Maida Vale, where he was revived at the hospital entrance, having suffered a cardiac arrest.
+He was then transferred to St Mary's Hospital, Paddington, where he remained until 14 December when he was transferred to the King Edward VII Hospital for Officers.
+He remained there until just before Christmas.

-Brian Johnston died at 6.40 on the morning of Wednesday, 5 January 1994, at the King Edward VII Hospital for Officers in Marylebone, London, having been admitted the previous day.
+Brian Johnston died on 5 January 1994, at the King Edward VII Hospital for Officers in Marylebone, London, having been admitted the previous day.
 The Daily Telegraph described him as "the greatest natural broadcaster of them all", and British Prime Minister and cricket fan John Major said that "Summers simply won't be the same without him".
-A memorial service was held in a packed Westminster Abbey on 16 May, 1994 with over 2,000 people present.
+A memorial service was held in Westminster Abbey on 16 May 1994 with over 2,000 people present.